---->

 behaviour, perhaps even defying logic.
 Little effort was put into

-physics theories from mathematics.
+physics theories from mathematics only.

-could have forms other than Descartes mass-in-motion.
-And Descartes
+Newton, that force or energy could have forms other than just Descartes

-deduced that a direct consequence of the stationary ether was that
+and deduced that a direct consequence of the stationary ether was that

 independent of the motion of the source of light or the observer.